-By running the codes in CODE 9, the WinBUGS scripts for the growth curve model were saved into a file called 'GrowthModel.txt'.
+Running the codes in Code 9 saved the WinBUGS scripts for the growth curve model into a file called GrowthModel.txt.

-In this example, we used the N×T (1000×5) array data y[i,t].
-Using the scripts in CODE 10, the SAS data set Sim\LinGM was converted to WinBUGS array data using macro \sexport and saved into a file called GrowthData.txt.
-All the starting values were put together in a list and saved in the file "InitValues.txt".
+In this example, we used the $N \times T$ (1,000 $\times$ 5) array data y[i,t].
+Using the scripts in Code 10, the SAS data set Sim\LingM was converted to WinBUGS array data using macro\sexport and saved into a file called GrowthData.txt.
+All the starting values were put together in a list and saved in the file InitValues.txt.
 Note that this set of starting values included all three types of data.